sbmlteam/deviser/docs/src/source/defining_package.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 The **Name** field is the short name that will be used as a prefix for
-the package e.g. ‘foo’.
+the package, e.g., ‘foo’.
 This is a required field.

 .. _pkg-fullname: